ZotCards/ZotCards/README.md

       * [ ] Public or Private
     * [ ] User can "bookmark" a card
     * [ ] French to English (deck 2)
+* [ ] User will have a 'statistic page' after a study session

 ### 2. Screen Archetypes
 * Registration Screen